 One of the most toxic aspects of enabling behavior is the development of what’s called “codependency.”
 This is a psychological term for a set of behavioral characteristics usually found in people who have close relationships with people with SUDs.
 The codependent person accepts toxic behavior because they love their family member or friend, and may be afraid of the love going away.

 There is a fine line between knowing what will help a loved one through their addiction versus knowing what will enable them.
 Friends and family members can actually make a situation worse by trying to help.
 Helping typically becomes enabling when friends and family solve problems unrelated to their loved one’s addiction, like repeatedly doing laundry because they are too hungover.
 In other words:

 Helping: Helps the addict WITHOUT shielding them from the consequences of their actions

 Enabling: Helps the addict AND shields them from the consequences of their actions

 Anything you do that protects your loved one from the consequences of addiction will only delay their understanding of their problem and the help they need.
 Therefore, it’s in the best interest of everyone involved to stop enabling behaviors as soon as possible.

 “If the addict is pleased with your help, you’re probably enabling.
 If the addict is pissed as hell, you’re probably helping the person you love.” – Sandy Swenson

-8 Tips on How to Stop Enabling Addiction
+Break The Cycle: 8 Tips to Stop Enabling An Addict